Ryutaro Megumi

-Ryutaro Megumi (恵 龍太郎, Megumi Ryūtarō) is a Japanese footballer who are playing for Japanese club Cerveza FC Tokyo as a midfielder.
+Ryutaro Megumi (恵 龍太郎, Megumi Ryūtarō) is a Japanese footballer who plays for Japanese club Cerveza FC Tokyo as a forward..
 He was educated at and played for Aoyama Gakuin University.
-He moved to Tampines Rovers in 2017 after impressing in a trial.
+He moved to Tampines Rovers in 2017 after impressing scouts during a football trial.

 Club career

+Tsukuba FC

-Before he sign for the Stags, he was playing for Tsukuba FC in the Kantō Soccer League, where he score a grand total of 10 goals in 29 games for the club.
-In December 2016, he announced that he will be leaving the club to further his footballing career elsewhere.
+Megumi was playing for Tsukuba FC in the Kantō Soccer League, where he scored a grand total of 10 goals in 29 games for the club.
+In December 2016, he announced that he would be leaving the club to further his footballing career elsewhere.